 Standard & Poor’s downgrades US to AA+

-“That the US Credit Rating was revised, is a headline from a 2011 event, but interestingly enough (in this time of COVID-19 pandemic), the US credit rating is again under threat of downgrade – this time (in August 2020) by ratings agency, Fitch.”
-Continuum Financial Planners Pty Ltd note that Fitch has retained the US AAA credit rating for now, but has placed it on a negative watch.
+“That the US Credit Rating was revised, is a headline from a 2011 event, but interestingly enough (in this time of COVID-19 pandemic), the US credit rating is again under threat of downgrade – this time (in 2011) by ratings agency, Fitch.”.
+Continuum Financial Planners note that Fitch subsequently retained the US AAA credit rating, but placed it on a negative watch.

 Introduction

-This action from Standard & Poor’s comes despite the fact that the US Congress is discussing the powers and influence credit agencies have on the broader economy in the Dodd Frank Act.
-It has followed through on the warning it gave prior to debt ceiling resolution being agreed last week.
+Standard & Poor’s action came despite the US Congress discussing the influence credit agencies then had on the broader economy.
+This influence is enshrined in the Dodd Frank Act.
+Congress followed through on the warning it gave prior to debt ceiling resolution being agreed at that time.

 Rating revision impact on markets/economies

-At this point it’s difficult to know for certain if there will be any significant effect on the market as the potential for a credit rating downgrade was already factored into market expectations during the debt ceiling political stalemate.
-We previously commented that a temporary resolution to the debt ceiling situation wouldn’t settle markets and we still believe that only a credible long-term solution to US debt will create prolonged calm.
+It’s difficult to know what effect the potential for a credit rating downgrade would have on the market.
+The move was already factored into market expectations during the debt ceiling political stalemate.
+We previously commented that a temporary resolution to the debt ceiling situation wouldn’t settle markets.
+We still believe that only a credible long-term solution to US debt will create prolonged calm.

 Treasuries are being pulled between safe haven buying and the lower credit rating.
-We may see better rated sovereigns around the world continue to be more expensive and offer lower yields in the short term as their popularity increases.
-But unless Moody’s and Fitch also announce a downgrade, we don’t believe the actions of Standard & Poor’s will result in forced selling of US bonds.
-It’s also worth noting that Fitch isn’t expected to issue its rating until the end of the month.
+We may see better rated sovereigns around the world continue become more expensive.
+In doing so, will offer lower yields in the short term as their popularity increases.
+Absent Moody’s and Fitch also announcing downgrades, a selloff of US bonds wasn’t anticipated from the actions of Standard & Poor’s.
+It was also noted that Fitch wasn’t due to issue its rating update until the end of that month.

 Rating revision impact on investors

-Ultimately these events do mean that for Standard & Poor’s there’s a slightly higher chance of a US default, but in reality most are agreed that the US can continue to pay its obligations.
-In addition, the political turmoil that has led to this uncertainty is still one that can be voted away if necessary.
+Ultimately these events do mean that, for Standard & Poor’s at least, there’s a slightly higher chance of a US default.
+In reality most are agreed that the US can continue to pay its obligations.
+In addition, the political turmoil that has led to this uncertainty remains one that can be voted away if necessary.

 Opportunities this presents